The Critical Decade for the Woodwind Quintet

 Those seven composers in our 2016 article were Paul Hindemith, Carl Nielsen, Arnold Schoenberg, Theodor Blumer, Heitor Villa-Lobos, Oscar Lorenzo Fernandez and Jacques Ibert.
 The works that they composed at this time include some of the most famous works written for quintet.

 In my original article on the Roaring 20’s Quintets, I called these composers The Seven or Les Sept, but that was my first mistake.
 Since I first published my article, further research on quintets during these years finds an additional 52 woodwind quintets by 49 composers.
-(To put that number in perspective, 56 composers (in the years 1920-1930) probably exceeds the number of composers of woodwind quintets in the century before, since the publication of Franz Danzi’s nine woodwind quintets.
+(To put that number in perspective, 56 composers (in the years 1920-1930) exceeds the number of all known woodwind quintet composers before 1920.
+[Updated 11/18/2024]

 Also important is the fact that each of these pieces is in a distinct musical style.
 This broadened the appeal and perception of the woodwind quintet and showed that composers can use the woodwind quintet for almost any style of music they can come up with.
 In the century since the 1920s, the number of composers writing woodwind quintets has expanded exponentially and still continues to grow today.
 Without these 1920s composers, though, the woodwind quintet might be more of a chamber music curiosity than a more mainstream ensemble.